Reboxed/Open3/README.md

 ## Roadmap

+### Added within the additional 24 hour period for updating our submission

+1. Web Search.
+If you want to judge without it then pull the commit 559d50181aacf4a8ec0cad8f6655b84bdf7c27aa instead.

 ### *Chapter 1:* Right after the cloneathon

 1. A bit of a refactor/touch ups/speed improvements
 2. Implement message editing + chat branching + model switching mid-chat.
-3. Image generation and web search
+3. Image generation
 4. Pinning favorite models
 5. Chat sharing and Open3 Extensions

 ### *Chapter 2:* Publishing

 1. Migration to Reboxed infrastructure and SDKs since by then probably stable (Rebxd Auth, Rebxd Serverless, Rebxd Storage, Rebxd Realtime DB, etc. What is Rebxd?
 Right now not yet launched but check out our [Discord](https://discord.gg/xsBn7D9n6K) and YouTube (@rebxdcloud) so yeah)
 2. Adding captchas
 3. Stripe billing integration